codegdo/checkin/docs/pg/00_pg_setup.md

 ## Verify Privileges

-18. Confirm that the "db_owner" user now has superuser privileges and all necessary privileges for managing the PostgreSQL server and "db_app" database.
+19. Confirm that the "db_superuser" user now has superuser privileges and all necessary privileges for managing the PostgreSQL server and "db_app" database.
+20. Use db_superuser for security and administration tasks